Modelling and predicting the effect of social distancing and travel restrictions on COVID-19 spreading

-The large geographic variability of the number of deaths is confirmed in Figs.~\ref{fig:conponents}a--\ref{fig:conponents}f, which depict the total number of deaths for two exemplary Provinces under different timing and intensity of implementation of NPIs.
+The large geographic variability of the number of deaths is confirmed in Figs.~\ref{fig:conponents}a--\ref{fig:conponents}f, which depict the total number of deaths for two {representative} Provinces under different timing and intensity of implementation of NPIs.
 While the Province of \emph{Bergamo} (in the \emph{North-West} macro-region), one of the earliest and biggest outbreaks, seems unrelieved by mobility restrictions, the Province of \emph{Sud Sardegna} (in the \emph{Islands} macro-region), an area much less affected by the pandemic than the former, would have largely benefited by such an intervention.
-To deepen this aspect, we factor out the role of the two types of NPIs by performing a non-negative matrix factorisation (NMF) \cite{lee1999learning} on the outcome of our simulations at the Province level (details in the Supplementary material, Secs.~S3 and~S4).
-Specifically, we focus on values of $\alpha$ ranging over a $\pm 50\%$ interval with respect to the value of the lowest activity coefficient $\alpha_{\text{low}}=0.176$, identified from real-world data during the lockdown, and we simulate the early application of mobility restrictions with different intensity levels and timing.
-The NMF allows to partition the Italian Provinces in two sets.
+To deepen this aspect, we factor out the role of the two types of NPIs by performing a non-negative matrix factorisation \cite{lee1999learning} on the outcome of our simulations at the Province level (details in the Supplementary material, Secs.~S3 and~S4).
+Specifically, we focus on values of $\alpha$ ranging over a $\pm 50\%$ interval with respect to the value of the lowest activity coefficient $\alpha_{\text{low}}=0.176$, identified from real-world data during the lockdown, and we simulate the early application of mobility restrictions with different intensity levels and timing. {Our analysis leads to the characterisation of two sets of Italian Provinces}.
 The first (in green in Fig.~\ref{fig:conponents}{g}) comprises Provinces where timely implemented mobility restrictions are effective in reducing epidemic prevalence (for example, \emph{Sud Sardegna}).
 The second set (in brown in Fig.~\ref{fig:conponents}{g}) contains Provinces for which mobility restrictions have instead a negligible impact.
 Predictably, most of the Provinces in the \emph{North-West} (where the outbreak started) are unaffected by mobility restrictions, while the majority of Provinces in \emph{South} and \emph{Islands} would benefit from an early implementation of such restrictions.